notroshni/notroshni/README.md

 - 👋 Hi, I’m @notroshni
-- 👀 I’m interested in your mom.
+- 👀 I’m interested in creative projects.`
 - 🌱 I’m currently learning web design and app development under Ms. Cruz at Thomas A. Edison Vocational High School.
 - 💞️ I’m looking to collaborate on community-based projects with a special interest in giving back to our own community in Queens.
 - 📫 How to reach me: